-California school districts are required to adopt Local Control and Accountability Plans (LCAPs), which are plans for districts to show how they will spend supplemental funds from the state to support their high-needs students.
-Parents, students, labor partners, and community members have the opportunity to provide feedback and help shape SFUSD's LCAP, similar to how we look to the community for input on district and individual school budgets.
+All California school districts are required to adopt a Local Control and Accountability Plan (LCAP), to describe how they will spend LCFF funding, including supplemental funds from the state to support their focal student populations.
+Families, students, labor partners, and community members have the opportunity to provide feedback and help shape SFUSD's LCAP, similar to how we look to the community for input on district and individual school site budgets.

 SFUSD convenes a team of district staff, representatives of student and family advisory groups, bargaining units, and community organizations to work collaboratively as the LCAP Task Force.
 The task force meets once a month during the school year, with a focus to improve transparency, accountability and communication about SFUSD’s Local Control and Accountability Plan.

 If you have any questions about the LCAP Task Force or the district’s current LCAP, please contact us at firstname.lastname@example.org or visit www.tinyurl.com/sf-lcap